 - Make sure to stir the rice often.
 Doesn’t have to be consistent but every 30 seconds to a minute is ideal.
 Scrape the sides as well so that they don’t stick to the bottom of the pot.

 - Use hot stock as this will help the rice to cook quicker and more evenly.
 Adding cold or room temperature stock will also prevent the risotto from releasing its starches.
 Arborio or risotto rice is starchier than other rice varieties.

-- Preferably use homemade stock over store bought.
+- Preferably use homemade stock over store-bought.
 The flavours and umami that you’ll get from the homemade stock are much nicer and richer than store-bought.
 However, if that’s all you have or don’t have the time to make your own, then it will do just fine.
-I’ve included a recipe for homemade vegetable stock for this recipe below.
+I’ve included a recipe for a homemade vegetable stock for this recipe below.